 What Is Keytruda?

-Pembrolizumab, under the brand name Keytruda, was first invented by scientists Gregory Carven, Hans van Eenennaam, and John Dulos.
-While the FDA hasn’t approved Keytruda for mesothelioma treatment, the medication has been approved to treat melanoma, head and neck cancer, metastatic bladder cancer, metastatic non-small cell lung cancer, and colorectal cancer.
+Pembrolizumab, marketed under the brand name Keytruda, was first invented by scientists Gregory Carven, Hans van Eenennaam, and John Dulos.
+While the FDA hasn’t approved Keytruda for legal mesothelioma treatment caused by asbestos exposure, the medication has been approved to treat melanoma, head and neck cancer, metastatic bladder cancer, metastatic non-small cell lung cancer, and colorectal cancer.
 Researchers are currently testing Keytruda on mesothelioma patients in clinical trials.

-In September of 2014, the FDA approved pembrolizumab under the Fast Track Development Program, which accelerates the availability of a new or non-approved drug.
+In September of 2014, the FDA approved pembrolizumab for legal use as a cancer medication under the Fast Track Development Program, which accelerates the availability of a new or non-approved drug.
 Doctors administer pembrolizumab as a first or second-line treatment by aiding the body’s immune system to fight cancer cells.